pkgdemon/gs-wmaker/README.md

 It contains many enhancements and tweaks to create consistent user experience for GNUstep applications.
 Although it could be possible to run it on its own, that's not its purpose.

+## Building Window Maker

+This fork is inteded to be built and installed wihin [GNUstep Desktop](https://github.com/onflapp/gs-desktop).

 ## Notable changes:

 #### fix GNUstep menus